 How Do You Perform Social Listening?

-Since you cannot spend every moment of the day or night online, you cannot personally listen to what happens in the cyber space.
+Since you cannot spend every moment of the day or night online, you cannot personally listen to what happens in cyberspace.
 Instead, you will need tools to do that for you.
-Some of the most popular social listening tools are Sprout Social, HubSpot, HootSuite and Agorapulse.
+Some of the most popular tools are Sprout Social, HubSpot, HootSuite and Agorapulse.

 But, what exactly do you search for?
-How do you perform social listening?
+How do you perform it?
 There are several things you can do.
 You can monitor relevant keywords for your field of activity and get notifications when they appear in relevant conversations and curated content.
-You can discover micro-influencers that generate a lot of traction with their social media posts on a topic of your interests.
+You can discover micro-influencers that generate a lot of traction with their social media posts on a topic of interest.
 Also, you can monitor what social media users say about your brand and about your competitors.

 Reasons to Perform Social Listening